Africa is full of amazing business opportunities.

 - The 5 most common mistakes you should avoid when you’re raising funding for your business.

-Here’s the link to get started with the course: https://www.smallstarter.com/funding
+Here’s the link to learn more about the book: https://www.smallstarter.com/jackpot